EENCloud/api-docs/source/includes/_api_input_output.md

 ## Reading I/O events in real-time
 <!--===================================================================-->

-Archiver will drop `active` / `hold` / `idle` events when state of the specific I/O port will be changed.
+System will drop `active` / `hold` / `idle` events when state of the specific I/O port will be changed.

 To read it connect to websockets at `wss://login.eagleeyenetworks.com/api/v2/Device/<account ID>/Events` and register for such events by sending: